-Research from Mediakix in 2019 (graph below) found that 80% of marketers find influencer marketing effective, we can’t imagine that the pandemic caused a negative impact on this percentage.
+Research from Mediakix in 2019 (graph left) found that 80% of marketers find influencer marketing effective, we can’t imagine that the pandemic caused a negative impact on this percentage.

 The more awareness you have should mean that you start increasing your follower count.
 More followers can mean more relevant engagement from those who you:

 a)Might want to do business with

 Influencer marketing is an exceptional way to both get your brand’s name out there, and to bring people to your brand.
 I will discuss later in this article more about the psychology behind influence, but a simple way to look at it is, people follow people.
 If a visitor comes to your social page and you have 50-70 followers they are potentially less likely to follow you than if you had hundreds, if not thousands, of followers.
 It’s essentially about believability, and people will see you as credible if you have more followers.

 Similarly to the marketing funnel sequence, more followers means more engagement.
 By keeping your followers engaged, for example, by setting up branded hashtags and inviting them to tag their own content, so that they can become part of the conversation around your brand, you ensure brand consistency which again feeds into the view of credibility and authenticity.